 When couples split-up this can be a very difficult and challenging time for the children.
 They have to adjust to new family arrangements and learn to live with their parents separately in different spaces at different times.

-There are many options to consider and you will need to decide which is the most appropriate route for you and your family.
+There are many options to consider when agreeing child arrangements and how you will co-parent your children.
+Co-parenting starts with simple steps, such as eye contact at handovers and speaking to each other in a polite/civil manner.
+You will need to decide which is the most appropriate route for you and your family:

-- Court Orders: If there are serious safeguarding issues and/or you are not able to agree on contact arrangements with your ex through mediation, or if mediation has broken down or deemed unsuitable, as a last resort you may want to consider applying to the court for an order CLICK HERE to read more about Court.
+- Child Arrangements Order: If there are serious safeguarding issues and/or you are not able to agree on contact arrangements with your ex outside of court, as a last resort, you may want to consider applying to the court for a child arrangements order.

 There are a lot of professional and charitable resources available in Kent that can help support you to ensure that you are working towards creating the most positive environment for your children.
-See the sidebar for more information.
+See the right-hand side of this page for more information.

 Top tips for separating parents written by children can be found here.